 If you are a single parent you are probably familiar with the concept of child support.
-Child support is calculated using statewide guidelines and while the court has discretion to deviate from the guideline calculation, the guideline amount is presumptively correct in all cases.
+Child support is calculated using statewide guidelines and while the court has the discretion to deviate from the guideline calculation, the guideline amount is presumptively correct in all cases.

 However, no family is the same.
-Perhaps one of your children is a preemie (or is accident prone) and has increased healthcare expenses or your child attends private school and has higher than average educational costs.
+Perhaps one of your children is a preemie (or is accident prone) and has increased healthcare expenses or your child attends a private school and has higher than average educational costs.
 Or, on the other side of the coin, maybe your ex’s close family member is being paid three times as much as the average nanny to watch your toddler.
-In these cases, guideline amount can seem unfair and not realistic of your family’s needs.
+In these cases, guideline amounts can seem unfair and not realistic of your family’s needs.

 Fortunately, California provides for mandatory (the Court must order them!) and discretionary additional child support often called “add-ons”.
 Caution: Just because these ‘add-ons’ are mandatory, doesn’t mean the court has a crystal ball.
 In other words, if you forget to tell the court about your child care costs and health care expenses, you might not receive them!

 So in addition to guideline child support, what else is your child entitled to receive?
 There are currently two mandatory add-ons.